 - Follow these suggestions from the Centers for Disease Control and Prevention.

-Enloe Prompt Care can help relieve flu and cold symptoms.
+Enloe Health Prompt Care can help relieve flu and cold symptoms.

 To prevent the flu from spreading, be sure to: